leonw774/lreng/README.md

 The `` `string `` is used to get data and `~string` is to get next.

-You can also use pair objects to make a binary tree.

 ### Function maker and argument setter

 The function maker `{}` turns the wrapped codes into a function (no argument by default).
-You can use the argument setter `:` to bind *one* argument identifier to a function.
+You can use the argument setter `=>` to bind *one* argument identifier to a function.
 Use currying or pair to pass more arguments.

 ### Function caller